11BelowStudio/HECC-IT/Summer background preparation work/Research/Ren'Py research.md

     * .rpy scripts used to define the actual game stuff
         * Written in the 'Ren'Py language' (somewhat similar to Python, some parts actually take Python expressions)
 * Object-Oriented
+* Engine written on Python (with some components in assembly/C/C++)
+    * Higher-level code within Ren'Py games written in the 'Ren'Py' language

 ##how to use it